kap14275819/Card-game/README.md

 ![ganttchart](https://github.com/kap14275819/Card-game-Project-2/blob/master/Gannt%20Chart%20porject%202.png)

 ### IDE used and Features:
 #### The type of Intergrated Development Enviroment that was used was 'Repl.it'.
 This is an online IDE which has various languages to choose from.
-There is also a compiler on this online IDE so you are able to run the code, it of course consists of a text editor.
+There is also a compiler on this online IDE so you are also able to run the code, it of course consists of a text editor so you can have the code running and read through the code.
 It also has a data dictionary and a data file viwer.

 #### ![IDE](https://github.com/kap14275819/Card-game-Project-2/blob/master/IDE2.png)